The

 Influence does not inherently grant consent for public diagnosis and consumption.
 That’s the pattern I’m naming here.
 And let's not confuse influencing with being role models, which celebrities are not.

-What you’re really doing is displacing your discomfort.
+What's often really happening here is the displacement of discomfort.
 You feel something (fear, jealousy, anxiety about your own body), you slap it on a stranger, and suddenly their body becomes the problem you’re “concerned” about instead of the feeling you don’t want to sit with.
 We project onto them what we refuse to face in ourselves.

 If your “observation” comes packaged with a story about what’s wrong with someone and what they should do about it, that’s not concern.
 That’s control.
 If you feel an urgent need to comment on a stranger’s body, that’s your cue about you, not them.